CNCKitchen/ExtrusionSystemBenchmark/README.md

 # Usage
  - Change the settings in on the first worksheet.
  - Generate the G-Code by pressing the button
- - Copy the generated G-Code from the secon worksheet into a text file and run it on your printer
+ - Copy the generated G-Code from the second worksheet into a text file and run it on your printer
 # Modes
  - (Normal mode) If more than 1 temperature step is defined, the tool will print with a separate temperature in every column
  - (Fill mode) If only one temperature is defined, the columns will be filled with the flow increments.
 This is especially handy with printheads that need a lot of clearance (e.g. Prusa Mk3)